-The removal of the historic bridge and roadway features would result in an individual Section 4(f) use, and would require extensive documentation indicating that this is the most feasible and prudent option, if this option were chosen as the preferred alternative.
+The removal of the historic bridge and roadway features would result in an adverse effect to the historic bridge (and the historic district, as the bridge is arguably the most significant feature of the district), and an individual Section 4(f) use, and would require extensive documentation indicating that this is the most feasible and prudent option, if this option were chosen as the preferred alternative.
 Currently, there are other options proposed that would not result in a 4(f) use.
 It would also require measures to minimize and mitigate harm associated with the loss of the historic bridge structure and any associated roadway features, all of which are listed in the NRHP and are of high significance.